jakerella/es6-todos/README.md

 # ES6 TODO App

-This is a simple TODO app written in only ES6/2015 for training purposes.
-You are welcome to use this repo any way you like, but note that it is _for demonstration purposes only_.
-I would not expect code like this to make it into production necessarily.
+This is a simple TODO app written in only core JavaScript in order to teach some of the new concepts in ES6/2015.
+You are welcome to use this repo any way you like, but note that it is _for training purposes only_.
+This code is **not production ready**.

 ## How to use this repo